 Fear of rejection from the toxic parent.

 When money is involved, in toxic relationships, the person with the purse strings holds the control.
 When there are threats (even unspoken) to take this away for not giving the toxic parent what he wants, this parent wants the child to fear rejection.
 The parent hangs up on the child, screams at or calls them or the other parent vulgar names, the child internalizes that this parent is not someone to mess with.
-This parent will withhold love so the child learns to always please this parent first.
+This parent will withhold love or money so the child learns to always please this parent first.

 On the other hand, the healthier parent is easy to reject.
 Why?
 Because the child has learned that this parent will always love me and accept me when I need her.
 I can keep the healthy parent on the backburner while pleasing the toxic parent.
 Win-win for the child.
 Not so much for the loving mother who’s been rejected.The healthy parent is always easiest to erase because the child knows, that parent will always love them no matter what.Click To Tweet